-Students: Recent survey data collected from students indicates that 61% feel safe on campus and 68% believe there is a teacher or trusted adult on campus who cares about them.
-When asked about advisory period, which is built into the schedule and provide intentional check-in points with an educator on campus, 67% agree/strongly agree that their advisor makes them feel known and valued, 80% agree/strongly agree that their advisor makes them feel known and valued, 80% agree/strongly agree that their advisor helps them keep track of academic progress, and 77% agree/strongly agree that their advisor provides opportunities for wellness, including taking circles, reflection time, and outdoor activities.
+Students: Recent survey data collected from students indicates that 74% of students feel safe on campus, as compared to 69% last year, and 84% believe there is an adult on campus who always wants them to do their best (versus 75% last year).
+When specifically asked about advisory period, which is built into the schedule and provides intentional check-in points with a designated educator on campus, 83% agree/strongly agree that their advisor helps them keep track of academic progress and 83% agree/strongly agree that their advisor provides opportunities for academic support including study time and goal setting.